fluca1978/fluca1978.github.io/_posts/2017-09-24-Perl6ClassesAtGlance.md

 - programming
 permalink: /:year/:month/:day/:title.html
 ---
 A very short introduction to class declaration and definition in Perl 6.
+Let's see twigils, inheritance, methods, constructors and containers.

 ## Perl6: beginning with classes
 -----